StarPlayrX/Virtual-Multi-Mouse/README.md

 **Script Name**
 custom.sh

 MM is the auto-magic solution for combining multiple mouse inputs into a single virtual device.
 Supports any number of event mice 2 or more.
 Combines spinner, trackball, mouse, trackpad, and other pointing devices.
+Requires no editing.
+Minimal installation.
+An installer script is coming soon!

 **Get Ready Player One**
 No hard encoded, hard to type, a pain to copy event-mouse names, MM hunts them down for you.